fernandokosh/redmine_time_tracker/README.markdown

 ###Report

 Reports are the method of generating invoices for customers.
 The layout is set up to be a simple list and you are able to generate a print-out.
-You can add you custom logo via the plugin settings in the Redmine adminstration.
+You can add you custom logo via the plugin settings in the Redmine administration.

 ## Version History